hero image

 Biography

-Dr. Timothy Johnson is an associate professor in the Electrical, Computer and Biomedical Engineering Department at MSOE.
+Dr. Timothy Johnson is an Associate Professor in the Electrical, Computer and Biomedical Engineering department and has been a faculty member at MSOE since 2016.
 Prior to joining the academic ranks, Dr. Johnson enjoyed a thirty year career in the advanced technology industry spanning the military, industrial, commercial and consumer markets.
 He was involved in basic and applied research, product development, engineering management, and business management.
 He has designed or been responsible for the design of over 250 integrated circuits and was responsible for more than $2B of integrated circuits on an annual basis.
 He worked for Motorola, Harris Corporation, IBM and RCA and indirectly with every major semiconductor company around the world.

 Areas of Expertise (8)